jackpham1510/notes/working-experiences/vng-zalo.md

+# Introduce

+Hi, my name is Dung.

+I'm twenty two years old.

+I'm a software engineer with over 2 years of experience specializing in web development both back-end and front-end.
+Currently, I'm working at Zalo Group

 # ELCA

 I participated in this internship in the second summer of college, which lasted 3 months.

-During this internship, I learned about fundamental knowledges, Java, Spring Framework, Angular, and had to do an exercise to create a tool to manage the progress of projects with the knowledge I learned and then gave presentations to the trainer.
+During this internship, I learned about fundamental knowledges, Java, Spring Framework, Angular, and had to do an exercise to create a tool to manage the progress of projects with the knowledge I learned and then gave presentations to my coach.

-I was the youngest in that internship
+I was the youngest in that internship.

 # ZaloPay

-This is a fresher program organized by VNG company
+This is a fresher program organized by VNG Corporation

 I work 3 months part-time and 6 months almost full-time